diegomarquez/game-builder/README.md

 ###### TODO List:

 - Examples v6
-    - Add feedback about the internals of each example
-        - Pooled Objects (DONE)
-        - Active Objects (DOE)
-        - Pooled Sound Channels
-        - Active Sound Channels
-        - Loaded Sounds
-        - Assigned Channels
-        - Cached Images
-        - Cached Paths
-        - Cached Text
+    - Activity Display
-        - Cached Objects (DONE)
         - Module to add that information to all examples
-        - debug folder (DONE)
             - Add to all examples
-    - Style
-    - Interface for all Caches

 - Fix CSS on examples, they are not alligned properly when putting them in an iFrame
     - Checkout renderers examples

+- Agregar una propiedad a los canales para ver cuando terminaron de cargar, porque readyState es basura.
+- Review how each examples looks with the activity display

 - Tag
 - Deploy Website